Okay, so Obama's out there now saying, time to stop debating and time to work together.

-After that debacle, after that embarrassing event that they're calling a speech yesterday.
+After that debacle, after that embarrassing event that they're calling a speech yesterday, he has asked Biden, who fell asleep yesterday.

-O'Biden has asked the vice president Joe Bite Me to work out a bipartisan deal in two months while Obama heads out to Chicago to campaign.
+O'Biden has asked the vice president Joe Biteme to work out a bipartisan deal in two months while Obama heads out to Chicago to campaign.

-Now this is the same Biden who took a foreign trip after he was appointed to work out the latest continuing resolution.
+Now, this is the same Biden who took a foreign trip after he was appointed to work out the latest continuing resolution.

 He was given that job once before.

-So Obama, he's really spreading bite me a little thin.
+So Obama, he's really spreading Bite Me a little thin.

-He's got the middle class task force.
+He's got the middle-class task force.

-He is the point man on porculus, and he's been put in charge here of seeing that two continuing resolutions end up being done.
+And he's been put in charge here of seeing that two continuing resolutions end up being done.

-Folk, these these are not honest or serious people.
+These are not honest or serious people.

 And I get so frustrated here over our apparent willingness to take them on.

-They they are they're they're they're not.
+They are, they're not.

 You've heard the old phrase.